ostigter/xantippe/trunk/xantippe/README.txt

 Status
 ------

-The first stage of development is complete; all basic functionality (as embedded library) has been implemented and pretty well-tested.
+Stable (alpha) as embedded Java library.
+Comes with a decent number of unit tests to guarantee reliability and stability.

+Now working on the WebDAV and REST interfaces to extends its use with a role as standalone server.

-However, Xantippe is still in Alpha stage, so please use at your own risk!
+However, much more testing is required for Xantippe to be considered mature enough for production.
+Please use at your own risk!

 Building